NativeScript/nativescript-cli/docs/man_pages/project/testing/build.md

 * `android` - Build the project for Android and produces an `APK` that you can manually deploy on a device or in the native emulator.
 * `ios` - Build the project for iOS and produces an `APP` or `IPA` that you can manually deploy in the iOS Simulator or on a device.<% } %>

-<% if(isHtml) { %>

 ### Options

 * `--justlaunch` - If set, does not print the application output in the console.
-* `--release` - If set, produces a release build.
+* `--release` -If set, produces a release build by running webpack in production mode and native build in release mode.
 Otherwise, produces a debug build.
 * `--device` - Specifies a connected device/emulator to start and run the app. `<Device ID>` is the index or `Device Identifier` of the target device as listed by the `$ tns device <Platform> --available-devices` command.
-* `--bundle` - Specifies that the `webpack` bundler will be used to bundle the application.
-* `--hmr` - (Beta) Enables the hot module replacement (HMR) feature.
-HMR depends on `webpack` and adding the `--hmr` flag to the command will automatically enable the `--bundle` option as well. <% if(isConsole) { %> The HMR feature is currently in Beta.
-For more information about the current development state and any known issues, please check the relevant GitHub issue: https://github.com/NativeScript/NativeScript/issues/6398.<% } %>
+* `--hmr` - Enables the hot module replacement (HMR) feature.
 * `--env.*` - Specifies additional flags that the bundler may process.
 May be passed multiple times.
 Supported additional flags:
     *   `--env.aot` - creates Ahead-Of-Time build (Angular only).
     *   `--env.snapshot`- creates [Snapshot](https://docs.nativescript.org/performance-optimizations/bundling-with-webpack#v8-heap-snapshot) (only for release builds on Mac OS & for Android).